 Screening for Ovarian Cancer

-At this time, there are no current screening guidelines or tests for ovarian cancer.
+There are no standard tests or current guidelines for ovarian cancer screening.
 However, if you have any risk factors for ovarian cancer, your doctor will want to discuss them with you to help reduce your risk.
 In certain cases, your doctor may check for the possibility of cancer in the ovaries.
-Examples of those with higher than average risk of ovarian cancer include a family history or specific genetic abnormalities.
+Those with higher than average risk of ovarian cancer include women with a family history or specific genetic mutations.

 Possible tests for those with high risk include: